jonsadka/watchout/README.md

 #Watch out!

-Keep your player away from the randomly-moving enemies while trying to eat the green food.
+Keep yoursdasadayer away from the randomly-moving enemies while trying to eat the green food.
 This game uses D3 to visualize the player, enemy and food objects.

 ![Imgur](http://i.imgur.com/zkolSlx.png)